dscho/pagefind-xkcd-demo/content/comics/2018-7-4-new-phone-thread.md

 Whoa, weird

-I'm looking at my timeline on my friends phone, and some of my posts look normal
+I'm looking at my timeline on my friend's phone, and some of my posts look normal

 What the hell?